-Splicing of complex metazoan pre-mRNAs occurs with remarkable fidelity.
-For some vertebrate exons, splice site selection is aided by purine-rich splicing enhancers located within the exon.
-To identify other classes of splicing enhancers, we developed an iterative scheme to select in vivo for exon sequences that enhance exon inclusion.
-This approach, modeled on the in vitro SELEX procedure, is the first in vivo application of an iterative procedure to enrich RNA processing signals.
-Two predominant sequence motifs were enriched after three rounds: a purine-rich motif that resembles previously identified splicing enhancers and a novel class of A/C-rich splicing enhancers (ACE).
+In vitro selection strategies have typically been used to identify a preferred ligand, usually an RNA, for an identified protein.
+Ideally, one would like to know RNA consensus sequences preferred in vivo for as-yetunidentified factors.
+The ability to select RNA-processing signals would be particularly beneficial in the analysis of exon enhancer sequences that function in exon recognition during pre-mRNA splicing.
+Exon enhancers represent a class of potentially ubiquitous RNA-processing signals whose actual prevalence is unknown.
+To establish an approach for in vivo selection, we developed an iterative scheme to select for exon sequences that enhance exon inclusion.
+This approach is modeled on the in vitro SELEX procedure and uses transient transfection in an iterative procedure to enrich RNA-processing signals in cultured vertebrate cells.
+Two predominant sequence motifs were enriched after three rounds of selection: a purine-rich motif that resembles previously identified splicing enhancers and a class of A/C-rich splicing enhancers (ACEs).
 Individual selected ACEs enhanced splicing in vivo and in vitro.
 ACE splicing activity was competed by RNAs containing the purine-rich splicing enhancer from cardiac troponin T exon 5.
 Thus, ACE activity is likely to require a subset of the SR splicing factors previously shown to mediate activity of this purine-rich enhancer.
 ACE motifs are found in two vertebrate exons previously demonstrated to contain splicing enhancer activity as well as in the well-characterized Drosophila doublesex (dsx) splicing enhancer.
 We demonstrate that one copy of the dsx repeat enhances splicing of a vertebrate exon in vertebrate cells and that this enhancer activity requires the ACE motif.
-Our results suggest the possibility that ACEs are evolutionarily related to the dsx repeat element.
+We suggest the possibility that the dsx enhancer is a member of a previously unrecognized family of ACEs.